BMDSoftware/neji/README.md

 - [Bugs and features requests](#bugs-and-features-requests)
 - [Creators and contributors](#creators-and-contributors)
 - [Copyright and license](#copyright-and-license)

+## What is new in Neji 2?
+- Gimli for machine learning NER training
+- Multiple linguistic parsers support, for general text and multi-language
+- Support to additional input and output formats, including BioC
+- SDK usability improvements
+- Performance improvements
+- Stability improvements

+## Quick start
+1. Download and extract the [latest version of Neji](https://github.com/BMDSoftware/neji/releases/download/v2.0.0/neji-2.0.0.zip)
+2. Use `neji.sh` to annotate
+3. Use `nejiTrain.sh` to train new NER models

 ## Tasks
 Neji can be used for various text mining tasks: